 - 1. All exhibitors are responsible to read and comply with the Cedar County 4-H General Exhibit Rules, 4-H General Rules and Regulations and all 4-H department exhibit class rules and regulations. - 2.
 All members must have an "Active Member" status from the previous year to be eligible to exhibit at the fair. - 3.
 Eligible exhibits are an outgrowth of work done as a planned part of the 4-H member's participation in the 4-H projects or programs during the current 4-H year.
 Exhibits can be done by an individual or group and may represent all or part of the learning in the project or program. - 4.
 Exhibitors in 4-H classes are not eligible to exhibit in a similar department of the FFA divisions or vice-versa. - 5.
 Exhibits previously entered in an FFA Ag Science Fair or any other FFA event or competition may not be entered in any 4-H exhibit class. - 6.
-Exhibits that do not comply with the class description, size guidelines, copyright restrictions, safety and approved methods will be disqualified
+Exhibits selected at the county level to advance to the Iowa State Fair should not be part of a local auction or sold to another individual before the Iowa State Fair. - 7.
+Exhibits that do not comply with the class description, size guidelines, copyright restrictions, safety and approved methods will be disqualified and not put on public display. - 8.
+If the exhibitor chooses a display to illustrate what was learned: - Posters may not exceed 24" X 36" in size.
+(See Classes 10490 and 10530 for smaller requirements) - Chart boards, graph boards, project presentation boards, model displays, etc., may not exceed 48" X 48" in size.
+Maximum size is determined by measuring the flat (unfolded) dimensions. - Display boxers may not exceed 28" X 22" in height or width and